rostislav-nikitin/coasyncpp/README.md

 }
 ```

-To use this API we should write not obvious code like below.
+To use this API, we should write non-obvious code like below.
 ```C++

 class Controller;